DETAILED ACTION

 Regarding claims 1 and 10, the recited steps are directed to a mental process of performing concepts in a human mind or by a human using a pen and paper (see MPEP 2106.04(a)(2) subsection (III)).

-Regarding claims 1 and 10, the limitations of “obtain a second ECG signal by filtering the EMG signal from the first ECG signal, determine a wearing state of the wearable device based on an intensity of the EMG signal and a quality of the second ECG signal, and output, to the user, a guide on the wearing state based on a result of the determination, wherein the wearing state indicates a degree of contact between the wearable device and skin of the user” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
-For example, these limitations are nothing more than a medical professional removing outliers from an ECG signal using pen and paper, analyzing the EMG signal intensity and quality of the second ECG signal to determine a wearing state of the wearable device and skin of the user, and writing down a guide based on the result of the determination.
+Regarding claims 1 and 10, the limitations of “obtain an electromyograph (EMG) signal from the first ECG signal, obtain a second ECG signal by filtering the EMG signal from the first ECG signal, determine a wearing state of the wearable device based on an intensity of the EMG signal and a quality of the second ECG signal, wherein the wearing state indicates a degree of contact between the wearable device and skin of the user and output…a guide on the wearing state based on a result of the determination, wherein the guide includes a message indicating that the wearing state is an overly close contact state” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
+For example, these limitations are nothing more than a medical professional analyzing a print out of a first ECG signal to separate an electromyogram (EMG) signal from it, then further analyzing for a second ECG signal by removing outliers from the EMG signal from the first ECG signal, analyzing the EMG signal intensity and quality of the second ECG signal to determine a wearing state of the wearable device and skin of the user, and writing down a guide based on the result of the wearing state, where the guide indicates that the wearing state is an overly close contact state.

 Step 2A, Prong Two

 For claims 1 and 10, the judicial exception is not integrated into a practical application.
-In particular, claims 1 and 10 recite “a first biometric sensor having a plurality of electrodes and at least one processor.”
-The first biometric sensor having a plurality of electrodes amount to nothing more than pre-solution activity of data gathering.
-The at least one processor is recited at a high-level of generality and amount to nothing more than parts of a generic computer.
+In particular, claims 1 and 10 recite “a first biometric sensor having a plurality of electrodes; an output interface; a memory, comprising one or more storage media, storing instructions, and at least one processor.”
+The first biometric sensor having a plurality of electrodes amounts to nothing more than pre-solution activity of data gathering.
+The output interface, memory, comprising one or more storage media, storing instructions, and at least one processor are recited at a high-level of generality and amount to nothing more than parts of a generic computer.
 Merely including instructions to implement an abstract idea on a computer does not integrate a judicial exception into practical application.

 Step 2B